adrianlzt/cerebro/unix-tools/tmux.md

 Para saltar al "copy mode":
 C-b [

+Si no nos funciona, mirar estas opciones (<https://superuser.com/a/1549280/526882>)

+- prefix+[ to enter copy mode
+- navigate to the start or the end of text selection with arrow keys
+- press space to to start selection, sometimes control+space
+- move to opposite end of text to copy with arrow keys
+- press return to copy selected text into tmux clipboard, sometimes control+w or esc+w or alt+w
+- in the same tmux session, paste with prefix+], to paste into vim, use prefix+] in vim insert mode

 emacs:
 movernos hasta el inicio de la seleccion y para comenzar a seleccionar pulsar:
 C-space